This post may contain affiliate links. Read my full disclosure policy.

-Crispy Jackfruit Carnitas can be made ahead then used in like you would with taco meat- in quesadillas, these delicious jackfruit tacos, enchiladas or burrito bowls or Mexican breakfast bowls.
+Crispy Jackfruit Carnitas can be made ahead then used in like you would with taco meat- serve with tortillas, guacamole, and salsa, use in quesadillas, these delicious jackfruit tacos, enchiladas or burrito bowls or Mexican breakfast bowls.
 And I’ve found this to be especially handy during the busy work week.
 Meal prep a batch on Sunday and you’ll find a hundred ways to use it during the week.

 Watch How to make Crispy Jackfruit Carnitas! | 60-sec video

 - Vegan-friendly: Jackfruit Carnitas are a delicious vegan option for those who are looking to incorporate more plant-based meals into their diet.
 They are completely free of animal products, making them a compassionate choice.

 - Texture and flavor: Jackfruit has a unique texture that is reminiscent of pulled pork or shredded chicken when cooked.
 It has a slightly tangy flavor that pairs well with the spices and seasonings used in the recipe.

 - Versatility: Jackfruit Carnitas can be used in a variety of dishes such as tacos, enchiladas, burritos, quesadillas, and bowls.

 - Easy to make: Making Jackfruit Carnitas is a straightforward process that takes only 20 minutes or less.
 It’s a quick and convenient meal option, especially when you meal prep a batch on Sunday to use throughout the week.